Frequently Asked Questions: Margery C Ramsay Scholarship

 Is the selection panel looking for applications on a particular theme or topic this year?

-You are not required to apply for a minimum amount of funding, but keep in mind that each scholarship is intended to fund a substantial professional development program.
+There is no minimum amount, but applicants should keep in mind that the scholarship is intended to fund a substantial professional development program.

 Can I apply for a scholarship to fund my studies at university or TAFE?

 Undertaking a university or TAFE program or a short course is a valid use of scholarship funds.
 However, as your proposed scholarship program must demonstrate benefits to the Victorian library sector, your application is more likely to be successful if formal study is undertaken as part of a broader program of work.